 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

-- Serving: this is a pumpkin cake recipe to eat at room temperature.
-Maybe barely cold, but not straight from the refrigerator as the pumpkin flavor will not be as good, in my opinion.
+- Serving: These pumpkin squares are great eaten at room temperature.
+Maybe just barely cold, but not straight from the refrigerator, as the pumpkin flavor will not be as good, in my opinion.
 You can also sprinkle chopped pecans on top of the frosting before serving.

 - Pans: there are several pan sizes you can bake this cake on besides the sheet cake pan used for this post.
 Two 8-inch round cake pans, about 18 pumpkin cupcakes, and an 11x5-inch loaf pan.
 Adjust them to the occasion or what you're in the mood for.

-- Spices: I love the mix of warm fall spices detailed in the ingredients, which include cinnamon as the main flavor.
-But you can use a purchased pumpkin pie mix, make your own, add cloves or change the ratio of the spices.
+- Spices: I love the warm fall spices detailed in the ingredients, including cinnamon as the main flavor.
+But you can use a purchased or homemade pumpkin pie mix, or change the ratio of the spices and include new ones, like ground cloves.
 Always adjust flavors to your and your family's palate.

 Can you freeze this pumpkin cake?